1973–74 NBA season: Season recap

-The Boston Celtics cast a very determined shadow across the East with 56 wins, willed by 33-year-old team captain John Havlicek.
-The swingman star was again All-Defense while scoring 22.8 points per game.
-Hondo also leaked into the NBA's top assists category with six per game on average.
-However, more impressive than Havlicek was the intensity and standout play of 6' 9 245-pound center Dave Cowens.
+The Boston Celtics cast a shadow across the East with 56 wins, willed by 33-year-old team captain John Havlicek.
+The swingman was again All-Defense while scoring 22.8 points per game.
+Hondo made it to the NBA's top assists category with six per game on average.
+However, more impressive than Havlicek was the standout play of 6' 9 245-pound center Dave Cowens.
 Cowens added 19 points per game and was second in the NBA in rebounds, leading the best board team in the league.
 Like Milwaukee's Abdul-Jabbar, he was a fixture in minutes played.
-But he was a star with a solid team around him, including guard Jo Jo White.
+But he had a solid team around him, including guard Jo Jo White.

 Milwaukee's 59 wins won the Midwest Division, but not by much.
 The Chicago Bulls and Detroit Pistons each again posted strong campaigns to finish second and third in the division, with the third and fourth-best records in the entire league.

 Chicago, led by coach Dick Motta, followed the same formula of scoring from the forwards and strong defense overall.
 Forward Bob Love carried the team with an average of 21.8 points per game.
 The Bulls impressed all season long in being able to deny opponents easy shots with strong, clean defense that did not often foul.
 Cliff Ray stepped in for an injured Tom Boerwinkle and performed solidly.
 Jerry Sloan and Norm Van Lier were each in the top ten in the new steals category, Sloan ranking fourth in the NBA.

 Detroit's hard-luck team showed some of its potential this year.
 Former player Ray Scott had taken over for Butch Van Breda Kolff's controversial mentorship and was now leading a winner.
 Bob Lanier emerged as the solid center with 22.5 points per game on 50% shooting and 13.3 rebounds with four assists per game.
 Bob also averaged three blocks a game.
 Former scoring champion Dave Bing was back, carrying his club with seven assists per game and adding 18.8 per game in scoring.
 Vision problems still dogged him, hampering what had once looked like a sure Hall Of Fame career.
 Detroit's 52 wins would have won the Pacific Division.
 Third in the Midwest, they simply hoped to be allowed into the playoffs.

 Five other NBA teams won half their games to make a total of nine out of 17 total teams; there were no disasters like there had been a year ago.
 The playoff format took a closer look at records this year to answer criticisms of recent years past that had strongly tied playoff selections to the league's four divisions.
 It allowed some deserving teams to participate, which many were glad to see.